-In the world of trendy diets, the latest catchphrase is gluten-free.
+In the world of trendy diets, gluten-free continues to be one of the most popular.
 This eating style is absolutely essential to people with celiac disease, who can't tolerate even small amounts of the protein gluten, which is found in grains such as wheat, rye, and barley.
-As many as two million Americans may have celiac disease, yet only 300,000 have been diagnosed with it.
-Many people who have not been diagnosed with celiac disease are following a gluten-free diet.
+However, many people who don’t have celiac disease follow a gluten-free diet.

 Immune system response to gluten

 Illustration: Scott Leighton